Roger Bannister Breaking The First Sub-Four-Minute-Mile Photo Credit: Associated Press

 So, the world record for 800 meters is just under 1:41.
 This means a runner would have to run two sub 1:50 800-meter runs back-to-back to break 3:40.
 The mile record is currently in the 3:43’s set in 1999.
 I often ask myself why the mile record has not been broken.

 For the sake of argument, let's assume the mile world record was set by someone to clean.
 I have no evidence to suggest otherwise.
 The running boards debate this topic frequently.
-I just wanted to let you know that I'm not interested in discussing it here.
+I'm not interested in talking about it here.
 I have no interest in talking about this topic without concrete facts.

 We know that no one has broken the world record in the mile for over 23 years.
 Two people ran in the 3:43s on the same day in 1999!
 No one has done this since that incredible day in 1999.